barbell-math/util/src/argparse/README.md

 [stateless translator example](./examples/CustomStatelessTranslator_test.go)
 as well as the
 [stateful translator example](./examples/CustomStatefulTranslator_test.go).
+Any custom types defined outside of this package will use the `AddArg` function to add arguments.

 To support a custom type the `Translate` method on the translator will simply need to return the custom type.
 Support for custom translators and types allows